ligato/docs/docs/developer-guide/kvscheduler.md

 You can use the agentctl dump command to dump the running state of the KV Scheduler.

-For more information, see the [Agentctl Dump](../user-guide/agentctl.md#dump) command section.
+For more information, see the [agentctl dump](../user-guide/agentctl.md#dump) command section of the User Guide.